David France (writer/filmmaker)

 David France (born 1959) is an American investigative reporter, non-fiction author, and filmmaker.
 He is a former Newsweek senior editor, and has published in New York magazine, The New Yorker, The New York Times Magazine, GQ, and others.
 France, who is gay, is best known for his investigative journalism on LGBTQ topics.

-He has been nominated for an Oscar and multiple Emmys, and has received two George Foster Peabody awards, a Lambda Literary Award, and the Baillie Gifford Prize for nonfiction.
+France has been nominated for an Oscar and multiple Emmy Awards.
+He has also earned a George Foster Peabody Award, a Lambda Literary Award, and the Baillie Gifford Prize for nonfiction.

 In June 2007, France appeared on The Colbert Report to discuss the scientific basis that homosexuality is genetic.
 In 2017, he appeared on Late Night with Seth Meyers to discuss his film about gay liberation activist Marsha P. Johnson.

 In 2009, he co-founded Public Square Films with Joy A. Tomchin.

 Early career

 Journalism

 France published his first pieces of reporting in Gay Community News in the early 1980s, and soon was assistant editor at the New York Native and contributor to the Village Voice.
 His founding interest in journalism was the HIV/AIDS crisis.
 France had been reporting on the U.S. AIDS epidemic since its early years, having moved from Kalamazoo, Michigan, to New York City in June 1981, just 2 weeks before the first newspaper report about the disease appeared in The New York Times and living in the epicenter of the East Coast epidemic through its first decade, losing his boyfriend of 5 years to AIDS in 1992.

 After a short stint at the New York Post, from which he was fired for being gay, he moved to Central America to work as a war correspondent covering the region's multiple crises in the mid-80s for Religion News Service and others.
 He spent many years writing for women's magazines, including Glamour, where he was National Affairs Editor, before moving to Newsweek as Senior Editor in 1999 and New York Magazine as Contributing Editor in 2001.

 His articles have been collected in a number of books and have won many awards.
 A 2007 article France wrote for GQ, Dying to Come Out: The War On Gays in Iraq, won a GLAAD Media Award.
 He spent a year with the family of a boy who committed suicide and undertook a forensic approach in an article about it for the Ladies' Home Journal.
 The piece, entitled "Broken Promises", which he wrote with Diane Salvatore, won a Mental Health America 'Excellence in Mental Health Journalism' award in 2008.